swiftlang/swift-evolution/proposals/NNNN-array-uninitialized-initializer.md

 ## Proposed solution

-Adding a new `Array` initializer that lets a program work with an uninitialized buffer.
+Add a new `Array` initializer that lets a program work with an uninitialized buffer.

 The new initializer takes a closure that operates on an